kkazm/bugtracker/README.md

 The corresponding web frontend source code is [available here](https://github.com/kkazm/bugtracker-ui).

-**Demo available online at <https://kkazm.ovh/bugtracker>**
+**Demo is available online at <https://kkazm.ovh/bugtracker>**

-Swagger UI available at <http://kkazm.ovh/bugtracker/swagger-ui/index.html>
+Swagger UI is available at <http://kkazm.ovh/bugtracker/swagger-ui/index.html>

 ## Building and running from source